luismurao/ntbox/README.md

 # Acknowledgements

-Posgrado en Ciencias Biológicas UNAM for academic training; GSoC 2016, PAIPIIT IN112175 (2015) and IN116018 (2018) for partial financial support.
+Posgrado en Ciencias Biológicas UNAM for academic training; GSoC 2016, to Programa de Apoyo a Proyectos de Investigación e Innovación Tecnológica PAPIIT-UNAM IA203922 (2022), PAIPIIT IN112175 (2015) and IN116018 (2018) for partial financial support.